 If students are unaware of your brand, you can encourage those who have previously worked for you to review your company.
 Reviews are a valuable resource for students; they trust peer-to-peer feedback.
 A recent survey revealed that

 ‘70 percent of people now look to reviews before they make career decisions’.

 A RateMyPlacement.co.uk survey also demonstrated the benefits of on-campus activity:

-‘94% of students told us they want to meet employers on campus.’
+‘94% of students said that they want to meet employers directly on campus.’

-Increasing your presence on campus is proven to elevate brand awareness, and in turn, increase the volume of applications.
+Increasing your presence at universities is proven to elevate brand awareness, and in turn, increase the volume of applications.
 A professional services company saw their applications increase by a staggering 78% from brand ambassadors promoting their brand on campus.
 It works.